-- Promote and publicize chess activities through various media, including but not limited to newspaper articles, television and radio coverage, flyers or notices at libraries, schools and veteran hospitals.
+8. Promote and publicize chess activities through various media, including but not limited to newspaper articles, television and radio coverage, flyers or notices at libraries, schools and veteran hospitals.
 Examples include but are not limited to: chess exhibitions and simultaneous, tournaments, chess lectures, chess lessons, chess columns and articles in local and statewide newspapers, chess clubs and meeting lists and announcements; and

-- Responsibly act in the best interests of its entire State Chapter membership, encouraging and promoting chess activity statewide.
+9. Responsibly act in the best interests of its entire State Chapter membership, encouraging and promoting chess activity statewide.
 The State Chapter affirms its intention to comply with the duties and responsibilities of credentialed State Chapters.
+(2010)

 10. Designate a coordinator to promote participation and events for women and girls within their state.
 (2016)